 What are the different types of Albanian electronic visas?

-Travelers who are not visa-exempt must apply through Albania’s official electronic visa portal.
+Travelers who are not visa-exempt apply through Albania’s official electronic visa portal.
 The Type C visa is a short-stay permit for tourism or business, valid for up to 90 days.
 The Type D visa is a long-stay permit required for anyone planning to apply for residency, including remote workers and family reunification cases.

 Quick breakdown of the visa categories:

-- Type A: Airport transit visa for specific routing connections
+- Type A: airport transit visa for specific routing connections (around €35 / ~$38)

-- Type C: Short-stay tourism or business visa, up to 90 days
+- Type C: short-stay tourism or business visa, up to 90 days (around €60 / ~$65)

-- Type D: Long-stay visa for residency, work, or study applications
+- Type D: long-stay visa for residency, work, or study applications (around €100 / ~$108)

-- Application window: Must be submitted within 90 days of intended travel
+- Application window: must be submitted within 90 days of intended travel

+Some business, medical, and family-visit categories run higher, around €120 (~$130) — one line item among the broader costs of traveling in Albania.
 All fees are non-refundable, even if your application is rejected.
 And there is one logistical trap that wipes out hundreds of applications each month: once your application is approved for the next stage, you have exactly 15 days to pay the processing fee.
 Miss that window and the system flips your status to “Not paid” and issues a permanent refusal.

 How do you apply for the Albania Unique Permit (digital nomad visa)?